What Are Dzi Beads? Understanding the Dzi Beads Meaning

 The original meaning of Dzi beads isn't entirely clear.
 While “Dzi” in Tibetan translates to “shine, brightness, clearness, splendour,” there is some debate regarding their origins and use.
 These enigmatic beads hold a significant place in Tibetan culture, intertwined with history, spirituality, and mysticism.

-Some of the oldest known Dzi beads date back to between 1000 and 2000 BC, and they’ve since been discovered in what’s now Tibet, India, Nepal, and several other spots throughout Central Asia.
+Some of the oldest known Dzi beads date back to between 1000 and 2000 BC, and they've since been discovered in what's now Tibet, India, Nepal, and several other spots throughout Central Asia.
 Their ancient nature adds to their mystery and allure.
 When it comes to a purpose, some think they are ornamental; others feel they have religious significance.
-There is even a potential connection to medicinal uses, believed to have healing properties and the ability to protect the wearer from harm.
+There is even a potential connection to medicinal uses, with healing properties and the ability to protect the wearer from harm.

 The Dorje Dzi bead, for instance, is often associated with protection and dispelling negative energies, adding another layer of symbolism to these fascinating artifacts.
 The Dorje, or Vajra, is a symbol of the indestructible nature of truth in Tibetan Buddhism, and beads bearing this symbol are thought to impart strength and resilience to their wearers.